Profanor/acedboard/README.md

 - ImageWithText
 - InputWithButton

+## Component Hierarchy
-- Component Hierarchy: A clear hierarchy was established to maintain the structure and flow of the page, with each component corresponding to a specific section of the design.
+ A clear hierarchy was established to maintain the structure and flow of the page, with each component corresponding to a specific section of the design.

 - Styling with Tailwind CSS
 Utility-First Approach: Tailwind CSS was used to style the components, leveraging its utility classes for rapid implementation.
 This approach allowed for precise control over spacing, alignment, and responsiveness.